DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 ```
 WARNING:2019-02-27 09:32:22,102: Unable to find .cookie file, try setting `datadir` config
 ```
+Make sure you have no RPC-verification set in the config-file for Bitcoin Core.
+If that is set, no cookie file will be created by Bitcoin Core (and this method can't be used).

-You might need to use `rpcauth` or change `datadir` to the correct path and make sure Bitcoin Core is running.
+If that doesn't work, you might need to use `rpcauth` or change `datadir` to the correct path (and make sure Bitcoin Core is running).

 If you get an error with something like: